emer/axon/Rubicon.md

 * TODO: current mechanism is not very general -- uses OFCposUSPT layer to set GvOFCposUSPTMaint in layer_compute.go:PlusPhasePost, then in pvlv.go:PVposEst it uses this to compute PVposEst -- if currently maintaining then it assumes PVpos estimate is high..

+# Progress tracking

+* leverages sensory distance as the original example;  SC starts with this?

 # TODO / Issues